 Talent Retention Strategies

 - Ask yourself some hard questions.
-Has your company conducted a talent audit and implemented a talent retention plan?
+Does your company conduct talent audits and implement a talent retention plan?
 Do you have talent retention strategies in place?
 What is the main motivating factor for your employees to stay with you?
-Is it money, perks, career advancement strategies, free training, or something else?
+Is it culture, money, perks, career advancement strategies, free training, or something else?

-- Know that people do not resign from companies, they resign from bad managers.
-Set up confidential forums where employees can talk about their managers.
-Identify negative managers and train them to be more employee-friendly.
+- Know that people do not resign from companies, they resign from bad managers or bad situations.
+Set up confidential forums where employees can talk about their experiences honestly and openly.
+Identify negative managers and train them to become better leaders.

-- People are considered a company’s resource; however, companies must not forget to treat them as people, and not just company property.
+- People are considered a company’s #1 most important resource.
+So companies must not forget to treat them as people and work to foster an environment that makes them feel satisfied and challenged.

-- Develop your managers and leaders to be progressive, self-aware and have high level interpersonal skills.
+- Develop your management team to be progressive, self-aware, and have high-level interpersonal skills.
 Working for a great manager is more satisfying to some employees than token bonuses or pay rises.
-A good manager just manages, but a
+A good manager just manages, but a great manager can truly inspire people.

-- Employees need a work-life balance, even the workaholics.
+- Employees need a work-life balance, even workaholics.
 If companies focus too much on organizational benefits alone while overworking employees, the residual resentment will lead to a major attrition concern when the economy picks up.
+Use flexibility and remote work whenever possible to help them avoid burnout.

-- Ethical treatment of an employee is very important.
+- The ethical treatment of an employee is very important.
 Discrimination of any sort will work against a company’s growth and cause resentment, leading to attrition.
+Make sure everyone is trained to be aware of problems and stop them immediately.